TWKiwi/CUDA_Pratice/README.md

 # CUDA_Pratice
 <p>初次CUDA實作。</p>
 # Issues
-<p>I am not quite sure that the time is not considered the calculation of cudaMalloc, cudaMemcpy2D, cudaFree and so on, or simply consider the time-consuming calculation, such as: sumOfSquares function.</p>
+<p>I am not quite sure that the time is not considered the calculation of cudaMalloc, cudaMemcpy2D, cudaFree and so on.</p>
+<p>Or simply consider the time-consuming calculation, such as: sumOfSquares function.</p>

 # BSD License
 <p>Copyright (c) 2017, TWKiwi team</p>